Geopolitical Barriers to Globalization: Additional Empirical Results

-Figure~\ref{fig:dynamic_lag} validates our baseline three-lag specification by extending to five lags.
-Both the autocorrelation function of geopolitical relations (Panel A) and trade impulse responses (Panel B) remain virtually unchanged, with identical peak timing and comparable magnitudes throughout the horizon.
-This stability confirms that three lags capture the relevant dynamics without overfitting.
+\paragraph{Alternative Lag Structure.} Figure~\ref{fig:dynamic_lag} assesses our baseline three-lag specification by extending to five lags.
+The trade impulse responses remain virtually unchanged, with identical peak timing and comparable magnitudes throughout the horizon.
+This stability indicates that three lags capture the relevant dynamics without overfitting.